LADI/jack-select/README.md

 ![Screenshot of the pop menu](screenshot.png)

-When you hover with the mouse pointer over the systray icon and JACK is running, a tooltip will show you the most important parameters of the current setup.
+When you hover with the mouse pointer over the systray icon and JACK is running, a tooltip will show you the name of the active preset (if known), the most important parameters of the current setup and some server statistics.

 ![Server status tooltip](tooltip.png)